Neighbors say they reported couple before they were charged with abusing 5 adopted children

 Getz says they called in 2019.
 Charges were filed against the couple February 2, 2021.

-"Yes, I did.
-My wife called, and the neighbor up the street did.
-The lady [CYS] told her, if they're not in danger there ain't nothing you can do about it," Getz said.

-Now, Stephanie Duncan, 43, and Robert Duncan, 44, are facing multiple counts of aggravated assault, simple assault, endangering the welfare of a child, and tampering or fabricating evidence while conspiring with one another to commit the crimes.
+Now, two years later, Stephanie Duncan, 43, and Robert Duncan, 44, are facing multiple counts of aggravated assault, simple assault, endangering the welfare of a child, and tampering or fabricating evidence while conspiring with one another to commit the crimes.

+Child advocates say the timeline may be disheartening for the people who made calls but don't give up.

+"Still, make the call, but also work with us to understand there is a disconnect sometimes," said Cathleen Palm, the director of the Center for Children's Justice.
+"The neighbors may have thought there would be kind of like rushing in, rescuing the child, taking them from the home, so we need the public to understand how child welfare works."

 According to the criminal complaint, the couple's adopted 11-year-old son had to be rushed to Penn State Health Milton S. Hershey Medical Center on Jan.
 13, requiring immediate medical care after being unresponsive and hypothermic.